gctools-outilsgc/gcpedia/LocalSettings.md

 $wgLocaltimezone = "America/Montreal";

 ## The protocol and server name to use in fully-qualified URLs
-$wgServer = "http://www.gcpedia.gc.ca";							// this can't be 192.168.X.X if you want the visual editor to work
+$wgServer = "http://www.gcpedia.gc.ca";							// this can't be 192.168.X.X if you want the Visual Editor / Collection extensions to work

 ## UPO means: this is also a user preference option